garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Modelling (Analyze, Design).md

 contains Blueprint

-- encompasses the creation of models to better understand the requireme
+- encompasses the ==creation of models== (Domain Modelling) to better understand the requirements & the design
+	- converting conceptual to components